• 3 Bedrooms

 • Approximately 1800 square feet

 Roomy three bedroom home with an open floor plan that sleeps six (queen, full and two twin beds).
 Covered patio with ceiling fan and a table that seats six.
-Sizable kitchen with dining area.
-Features include kitchen appliances and accessories, laundry, TV and Wi-Fi, iron and blow dryer.
+Giant kitchen with dining area.
+Features include kitchen appliances and accessories, dishwasher, laundry, TV and Wi-Fi, iron and blow dryer.

 Walking distance to Battery Creek, Sands Beach and boardwalk, great eateries and nature trail, six mins. to Parris Island, ten mins. to walking and cycling on the Spanish Moss Trail, ten mins. to historic Beaufort, twenty mins. to beach and lighthouse at Hunting Island State Park, forty mins. to Bluffton, Hilton Head and Savannah.